Dissociated Self-States Theory

-People who are singular put bias, perhaps unintentional bias, on the desirability of being a singular entity and the broken-ness of outliers or the need for those who are different to be fixed.
-Creating singular-centric theories of development they actually stumbled on a somewhat plural-centric theory of development that is actually rather flattering in some ways, even though it still comes around in the end to merging being desirable, and remaining separated being undesirable.
+People who are singular put bias, perhaps unintentional bias, on the desirability of being a singular entity and emphasize the broken-ness of outliers or the need for those who are different to be fixed.
+Creating singular-centric theories of development, they actually stumbled on a somewhat plural-centric theory of very early development that is actually rather flattering in some ways, even though it still comes around in the end to merging/unification being desirable, and remaining separated/individuated being undesirable.

-It's a less stigmatizing theory, it's one that goes an extra step towards explaining why some plurals have absolutely no sense of an "original" or "core" identity.
-And we're honestly flattered that you (by accident or design) took this issue with prior theories into account.
+This portion of the theory is less stigmatizing.
+It seems to take an extra step towards explaining why some plurals have absolutely no sense of an "original" or "core" identity.

-Unfortunately when the entire theory is examined, it does not make it a better theory, but still doesn't make it a correct theory.
+Unfortunately when the entire theory is examined, it does not make it a better theory, nor a correct theory.

 Alternate Plural-Centric Theory

 So for shits and giggles, let's play with an alternate theory which will show at the very least that there could be more theories, that they could be true, and they do not need to be singular-centric.
-We'll base this vaguely off of structural dissociation theory to lend it a progenitor and some basis in credibility.
+We'll base this vaguely off of structural dissociation theory to lend it a progenitor and some basis in industry credibility.

-Humans are born ready for nearly anything.
 The same infant (in terms of genetics and neonatal development) adapted to the Bronze Age as the one that adapted to the Dark Ages, or the Industrial Age, the Information Age.
-An infant is ready to adapt to a first world nation, or a third world nation, an urban or suburban, rural or agricultural environment, tribal living or nuclear family, migrant or with stable housing.
+An infant is ready to adapt to any nation, an urban or suburban, rural or agricultural environment, tribal living or nuclear family, migrant or with stable housing.
 It's a marvel what an infant is ready for in terms of developmental possibilities.
 One might say that an infant is ready for anything.

 One could say that an infant is born with a consciousness that is a whirling mass of possibility.
-(See, that's where Quantum comes from.)
-An infant is born with myriad possibilities to adapt to nearly any external circumstances, any culture that it's born into.
-An infant is ready to absorb cues from the environment and interactions with other humans as to whom they need to be or become in order to fit in to society.
+(Inspired by the Schrodinger's Cat theory.)
+An infant is born with myriad neural possibilities to adapt to nearly any external circumstances, any culture that it's born into.
+An infant is ready to absorb cues from the environment and interactions with other humans as hint and direction to whom they need to be or become in order to fit into society.

 This is beyond myriad self-states.
-This is basically rudimentary unformed wiggling masses of potential — billions of neural connections waiting for direction.
+This is rudimentary unformed wiggling masses of potential — billions of neural connections waiting for clues for future direction.

-An infant who does not have these additional stressors emerges with a quantum consciousness but without hypervigilance.
-Still develops ready for anything from a cave dwelling environment through space travel, and has the ability to adapt to adversity, but not as prepared for what is unlikely to be a drastically antagonistic environment.
+A fetus who does not have these additional stressors emerges with a quantum consciousness but without hypervigilance.
+This infant still develops ready for anything from a cave dwelling environment through space travel, and has the ability to adapt to adversity, but is not as prepared for what is unlikely (due to developmental cues) to be a drastically antagonistic environment.
 Let's say this is a proto-peace persona.

 On top of this, the infant has some very rudimentary communication mechanisms and needs-monitoring that are common to all humans.
 The fall and startle reflexes, crying, pain sensors, etc. Outside of these very basic sensory states and mechanisms, and the proto-persona formation from pre-birth with preparation for either an antagonistic environment or a peaceful environment (whether they have a heightened sense of sympathetic or parasympathetic nervous system activation), a newborn is a quantum consciousness being.

 Also, whether activated or not, children appear to be born with a certain level of ability to (or lack of ability to) dissociate; the dissociation trait is theoretically heritable.

-An infant born with a proto-peace persona who gets showered with adequate love and attention in a positive-attachment environment will most likely shed the possibilities of entering a panic environment.
+An infant born with a proto-peace persona who gets showered with adequate love and attention in a positive-attachment environment will most likely shed the quantum possibilities of entering an adverse environment.
 Use it, or lose it.
 Like unloading ballast, as their neural attachments form around having safety and stability, their brain develops with the expectation of continued safety and stability.
 Why be prepared for adversity that never manifests?
-Of course, this is desirable.
-We don't wish harm on people, even in a theoretical model.